ValentinSamohovets/SQEDemoChallengeUI/README.md

 6. Place order for pizza with 1 topping, and do not select any toppings
 7. Place order for pizza with 2 topping, and select only one topping
-8. Place order for pizza with 2 topping, and do not select any toppings If some toppings are not covered by test, need to add more tests for toppings
+8. Place order for pizza with 2 topping, and do not select any toppings
 9. Place order for 2 pizzas
 10. Place order for 10 pizzas
 11. Place order for 100 pizzas